- 1-1/2 cups crushed pretzels

 - 1/2 cup finely chopped unsalted peanuts

 - In a small bowl, combine pretzels and butter.
-Press onto the bottom and 1 in. up the sides of a greased 10-in. spring-form pan.
+Press onto the bottom and 1 in. up the sides of a greased 10-in. springform pan.
+Place pan on a baking sheet.
 Bake at 350° for 5 minutes.
 Cool on a wire rack.

-- Meanwhile, in a mixing bowl, combine sour cream, peanut butter and sugar; spread over filling.
-Sprinkle with nuts.
-Return to the oven for 5 minutes.
-Cool on a wire rack for 10 minutes.
+- Cool on a wire rack for 10 minutes.
 Carefully run a knife around the edge of the pan to loosen; cool 1 hour longer.
 Refrigerate overnight.
 Remove sides of pan.
+Refrigerate leftovers.
 Yield: 12-14 servings.

 Reviews forPeanut Butter Cheesecake